aloiscochard/sindi/sindi-docs/src/basic/component.rst

   scala> Test.userService.name
   res0: String = default

-*There is actually a limitation you should be aware, when you mixin Component on Context/Module/ComponentWith this isn't acutally checked by the compiler plugin.*

-**These are under development and will be integrated in next version (0.5).**

 Here finish your journay into Sindi's basics features, if you feel brave enough you can continue to the :doc:`/advanced` documentation!